 As the President of IMI and with 15 years spent growing businesses, Justin possesses a unique collection of marketing, strategy and leadership skills.

-He is a 2015 Grad of Leadership Las Vegas, a Trustee of the Outside Las Vegas Foundation and a veteran Wish Granter for the Make a Wish Foundation of Southern Nevada.
+In addition to serving as a Board member for Get Outdoors Nevada, he is a 2015 Grad of Leadership Las Vegas and a veteran Wish Granter for the Make a Wish Foundation of Southern Nevada.